gitter-badger/ecs/README.md

 ```

 ## Entity
-Component's container for components.
+Сontainer for components.
 Implemented with int id-s for less memory allocation:
 ```
 int entity = World.CreateEntity();
 World.RemoveEntity(entity);
 ```

 ## System
-Logic container for filtered entities processing.
+Сontainer for logic for processing filtered entities.
 User class should inherits EcsSystem class:
 ```
 class WeaponSystem : EcsSystem {
     // we want to filter entities only with WeaponComponent on them.